Downing FOUR VCT plc - Generalist

 The Downing FOUR Generalist Share Class is seeking to provide attractive returns to investors by investing in a portfolio of growth companies, at different stages in the business life cycle.

-Alongside the standard lump sum available for one-off subscriptions, we are introducing the option for investors to subscribe monthly by way of a standing order.
+Alongside the standard lump sum available for one-off subscriptions, we have a monthly subscription option for investors to subscribe by way of a standing order.
 Share allotments will be made at least quarterly with tax and share certificates issued accordingly.

 |Minimum subscription: £5,000 lump sum or £500 per month (across both share classes)||Maximum subscription: £200,000 lump sum or £16,666 per month (across both share classes)|